Worcester Park fire information for residents

 There was a small second fire at The Hamptons over the weekend of 14-15 September at equipment not associated with any homes on site.
 It has now been fully extinguished.
 London Fire Brigade attended and Sutton Council officers remain present at the site.
 There is no cause for any concern regarding it affecting any homes.

 Donations and help

 Thank you to everyone who has donated articles of clothing, due to your generous donations we are no longer in need of any further donations of clothes.

-A JustGiving page has been set up to assist and support the residents affected by the fire.
+A fundraising page has been created to support residents affected by the fire.